stencila/website/site/blog/dev-update-2017-01-13/index.md

 ---
+extends: blog-post
 title: "Development update: Javascript execution contexts and Markdown extensions for interactive documents"
 author: Nokome Bentley
 date: 13 January 2017
 abstract: |
   On Node.js-like Javascript execution within documents, Markdown extensions for inputting and outputting document variables, and a little demo of how they can all be put together in a reactive document.
 ---

 # Blog posts are Stencila Documents